Skip to content

 Fast Facts

-• Concept: Code works at any address
+• Concept: Code that works at any address it's loaded at.

-• Method: PC-relative addressing
+• Method: PC-relative addressing for both branches and data.

 Why It Matters